Below: Dedication of the Wayside Calvary on 30th August 1936

 During Eric Gill’s occupancy the statue was removed to All Saints’ in Hereford where it remained until the late 1960s, when it was returned to the Monastery forecourt.
 Meanwhile a small piece of land opposite the site of the apparitions was acquired by Hilda and Irene Ewens, daughters of Fr Ignatius’s sister Harriet, and a wooden Calvary installed.
 A congregation of fifteen hundred assembled in the adjacent meadow for its dedication on 30 August 1936, and for several years the date continued to be marked by an outdoor service in the same field.

 An impressive icon of ‘Our Lady of Capel-y-ffin’ painted by Aidan Hart is enshrined in St Mary’s Church, Hay-on-Wye.
-A small copy hangs in the church at Capel-y-ffin, where candles may be lit and her intercession invoked.
+A small copy hangs in the church at Capel-y-ffin, where candles may be lit and Our Lady’s intercession invoked.

 Our Lady of Capel-y-ffin by Aidan Hart